taigroddy/hackintosh-msi-gf63-catalina/README.md

 - Webcam. <br>\

 <h3># Follow to update: </h3>
-I will try to update kexts and fixing patches if I have the time.
-But you can found the information to update your EFI with the below links: <br>
+I will try to update the newest kexts and fixing patches.
+But in case you want to do it by self, you can found the information to update your EFI with the below links: <br>
 - https://github.com/OpenIntelWireless/itlwm for Wifi and Airport issues. <br>
 - https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573 for patches <br>